-Gun Permits in New Jersey
+Gun Laws in New Jersey

-- As of 2010, New Jersey citizens can purchase only 1 handgun every 30 days.
+- As of 2010, New Jersey citizens can purchase only one handgun every 30 days.
 It is rare, but possible, that a person is granted permission to purchase more than one for a specific purpose such as certain employment.

 - New Jersey has some of the most restrictive gun laws in the entire country.